edibleinterfaces/notask/docs/dev.md

         even on an adequate machine, the css3 transition on the right property is not so great.
 Originally, the mechanism was translateX, but there were issues with hammer.js causing it to function poorly.
+    - scroll to bottom when adding a new task

 **Features:**